About RETINITIS PIGMENTOSA

 With a tabletop machine that shows objects or lights on the side of the vision, it can create a map of your visual sight.

-By using genetic tests, a causal gene can be detected and selected to give an accurate diagnosis.
+By using genetic tests, causal genes can be detected and selected to give an accurate diagnosis.
+Accurate diagnosis is necessary to give an accurate treatment.

 Since there are more than 60 different RP types, three different inheritance patterns are possible depending on the type; X-linked, autosomal recessive, and autosomal dominant.

-- RP is currently hardly curable.
-However, there are available treatments that aim to slow the progression of the disease.
+- RP, in general, is currently incurable.
+However, there are available treatments that aim to treat certain diseases in the RP group or slow the progression of disease.

 Some research suggests that high dosages of vitamin A can help slow the disease's progression in some people.
 Based on recent findings, vitamin A palmitate is recommended to RP patients.